nigelmcnie/lxc-simple/README.md

     lxc test start

     # Enter it
-    lxc test enter    # sshes to it; password is 'root'
+    lxc test enter    # might have to wait a few seconds for networking

     # Stop the container
     lxc test stop